SR393/TVBtimedelays/README.md

 1. Brainwaves_Code: this contains most of the code that was ultimately used in the project results.
 2. Frequency-Delay Code: This contains code from investigations earlier in the project, which were ultimately excluded from the results.

 Most code was written in python, with a small amount in Brainwaves_Code written in MATLAB in order to function with the neural-flows toolbox (https://github.com/brain-modelling-group/neural-flows).
 The simulations are run via neuroinformatics platfrom The Virtual Brain (TVB; https://github.com/the-virtual-brain/tvb-root).
-Most code is designed with the sole purpose of functioning on the author's system as of the time of writing, so that in many cases direct references are made to paths specific to that purpose.

 Brainwaves_Code is split into 5 further folders, which are